dabreegster/dabreegster.github.io/poetry/college/loco_locomotive.md

+---
+layout: page
-# thought-trains and loco locomotives
+title: thought-trains and loco locomotives
+---

 I invite you to blur these lines and their in-betweens with a calculated imprecision.